bartjsz/nextjsbyexample/README.md

 //todo @ import not working module path alias tsconfig.json or jsconfig.json
 // but create next app tool will automatically config path for you

+// nextjs optimise image aspect ratio learn. and learn old css way for aspect ratio for website responsiveness

+//
+google fonts if you use their link code you are making request to their servers so this is a privacy concern